 - 1. Enable MAC address binding function for the ports - 2.
 Lock the MAC addresses for a port - 3.
-MAC address binding property configuration - 4. mac-notification trap configuration port.
+MAC address binding property configuration - 4. mac-notification trap configuration learning function for the port will be disabled: the "no switchport port-security" command disables the MAC address binding function for the port, and restores the MAC address learning function for the port.